marlageha/dataredux/whirc/WHIRC_README.txt

 4. Co-add all dark frames, dark.fits is written to /Calibs
    > whirc.whirc_mkdark()

-5. Co-add all flats, subtract off_flats from on_flats, normalize.
-J_master_flat.fits
-   and K_master_flat.fits are written to /Calibs
+5. Co-add all flats (subtracting appropriate dark and bias), subtract off_flats from on_flats, normalize.
+J_master_flat.fits and K_master_flat.fits are written to /Calibs
    > whirc.whirc_sort()

+6. From http://www.noao.edu/kpno/manuals/whirc/datared.html, download 'bpix.whirc.fits'.
+   (the bad pixel map) Move to directory above Raw, Calibs, Final.

+7. Smooth background of master flats and subtract to get rid of pupil ghost.
+   "New_J_Flat.fits," "New_K_Flat.fits" are written to /Calibs/.
+(These are the best flats.)
+   > whirc.whirc_rmpupil()